lukawarren/riscv-emulator/README.md

 # riscv-emulator
-A RISC-V emulator capable of running Linux, written in C++.
+A RISC-V emulator capable of running Linux (6.9.10), written in C++.
 ![The emulator running Linux with a buildroot userspace](screenshots/linux_screenshot.png)

 ## Supported Extensions